BUZZARDGTA/v_decompiled_scripts_globals/README.md

 ### Warning

 **The script scans exclusively for `Global_x` and `Global_x.f_x` vars.**<br>
-The output does not include global arrays or additional suffixes.<br>
+The output does not include Global arrays or additional suffixes.<br>
 For example, it will not capture formats like `Global_x[x]` or `Global_x[x /*x*/]`.<br>
 Only the base `Global_x` part will be extracted from these.